Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
-It becomes clear quite quickly that dealing with substantial datasets can become overwhelming.
-As program designers, we often strive to connect pieces of data in a way that they have some form of relationship, even if the only commonality is their data type.
-In addition, we aim to incorporate specific and essential shared functionalities into the entities that manage large data sets.
-In today's era of C++ programming, understanding how to deal with signifacnt amounts of data and how to manipulate them effectively is vitally important.
-For these reasons, we will explore data structures and the various algorithms they employ to efficiently manage large volumes of data.
-If this sounds like something you might be interested in learning about, then let's begin without any hesitation.
+The complexity of dealing with large datasets becomes apparent quite quickly.
+It is often our goal, as programmers, to link pieces of data so that they have some kind of relationship, <span class="special">even if their only connection is their data type</span>.
+Additionally, <span class="special">we aim to incorporate specific and essential shared functionalities into entities that manage large data sets</span>.
+The ability to analyze and manipulate large amounts of data is a vitally important skill to have in today's C++ programming environment.
+Therefore, we will examine data structures and the various algorithms they employ in order to efficiently manage large amounts of data.
+If this sounds like something you might be interested in learning more about, then this series of articles is what you are looking for.
 </p>